 class Post < ActiveRecord::Base def self.published conditions(:published => true) end def self.visible conditions(:visible => true) end def self.index published.visible end end

-Also, the all-method is a named scope now, so you can chain after callling all, for greater flexibility.
+-method is a named scope now, so you can chain after callling all

 Post.all.published